-This soaked and baked donuts recipe is probably my family’s favorite whole grain recipes of all time.
+This soaked and baked donuts recipe is probably my family's favorite whole grain recipe of all time.

 Did I say, "probably"?
 Silly me.
 I made two batches yesterday, and there are very few left.
 This time, it was my oldest son who was mainly guilty of over-indulgence.
 Typically, however, I share that "honor" with him.